Qatar–Saudi Arabia diplomatic conflict

 Both Saudi Arabia and Qatar mediated through the GCC during the Yemeni Revolution against President Ali Abdullah Saleh, although Qatar was considered more pro-revolution and KSA more pro-Saleh.
 Both rivals also backed the overthrow of Syrian president Bashar al-Assad, a key ally of Iran and the Lebanese Hezbollah.
-Qatari involvement in the Syrian Civil War was initially far greater in 2013 than Saudi involvement, and their backing of rival revolutionary groups benefited the incumbent government of Bashar al-Assad and what would become the Islamic State of Iraq and Syria.
+Qatari involvement in the Syrian Civil War was initially far greater in 2013 than Saudi involvement, and their backing of rival revolutionary groups benefited the incumbent Assad regime and what would become the Islamic State of Iraq and Syria.
 In 2014, the two countries backed rival sides in the Second Libyan Civil War, which continues to intensify, and they had even temporarily severed diplomatic relations with each other.
 When Salman of Saudi Arabia ascended to the throne in 2015, the two began to cooperate more in Syria and fought Houthi militias in the Yemeni civil war.
-Saudi-Qatari relations were seen near a high point when Qatar severed ties with Iran by recalling its ambassador from Tehran in response to the attacks on Saudi embassy there following the 2016 Saudi execution of Nimr al-Nimr.
+Saudi-Qatari relations were seen near a high point when Qatar severed ties with Iran by recalling its ambassador from Tehran in response to the attack on the Saudi embassy there following the 2016 Saudi execution of Nimr al-Nimr.

 In June 2017, Saudi Arabia, the UAE, Bahrain, Egypt, the Maldives, Mauritania, Senegal, Djibouti, the Comoros, Jordan, the Tobruk-based Libyan government and finally the Hadi-led Yemeni government severed diplomatic relations with Qatar and blocked Qatar's airspace and sea routes along with Saudi Arabia blocking the only land crossing over its relations with Iran, Al-Jazeera reporting negative information about other GCC states and Egypt and the country's alleged support of Islamist groups.
 Qatar was also expelled from the anti-Houthi coalition.
 Qatar's defense minister Khalid bin Mohammad Al Attiyah called the blockade akin to a bloodless declaration of war, and Qatar's finance minister Ali Sharif Al Emadi stated that Qatar is rich enough to withstand the blockade.
 On 24 August 2017, Qatar announced that they would restore full diplomatic relations with Iran.
 As the diplomatic standoff reached its second year, Saudi Arabia announced it would build a canal.
 Subsequently, this could turn Qatar into an island.